TeX-Live/tlcontrib/texmf-dist/doc/latex/aeb-pro/README.md

 The AcroTeX Blog (http://blog.acrotex.net/) lists the distribution files at http://www.acrotex.net/blog/?page_id=835, all demo files that use AeB Pro are listed at http://www.acrotex.net/blog/?tag=aeb-pro.

+What's New (2021-02-07) Fix a long time bug of page events.

+What's New (2021-02-04) Updated documentation to reflect new security restriction by Adobe Acrobat DC (purchased or updated after December 2020).
+Authored the document acrobat-in-workflow.pdf to explain the procedure to configure Acrobat DC.
+Creating an altnernative name of aeb-pro, to conform to CTAN naming.

 What's New (2019/03/21) This new version requires aeb-comment (version 3.2 of the comment package).
 Changed the order of